-Theoretical approaches which inform and guide my counselling practice include (but are not limited to):
+Evidence-based, theoretical approaches which inform and guide my counselling/psychotherapy practice include, but are not limited to:

 Cognitive Behavior Therapy (CBT)

 Emotionally Focused Therapy is a short-term form of therapy that focuses on adult relationships and attachment/bonding.
-The therapist and clients explore patterns in the relationship and take steps to create a more secure bond and develop more trust to move the relationship in a healthier, more positive direction.
+The therapist and clients explore interraction patterns in the couple relationship or in the parent-teen/young adult/grown adult relationship and take steps to create a more secure bond, develop more trust and move the relationship in a healthier, more positive direction.
 EFT has been proven effective for distressed couples and families who are dealing with anger, fear, loss of trust, intimacy issues or a sense of betrayal in their relationship.
 In addition to helping the distressed relationship, EFT can also help reduce individual symptoms of depression or trauma.
 In EFT, clients learn new ways to listen and stay attuned to another's emotions and discover more productive ways to respond to emotional situations.

 Mindfulness-Based Stress Reduction (MBSR)